 Ultimate Travel Guide For Bali, Indonesia

 Thinking of traveling to Bali?
 Bali is one of my favorite destinations as it has so much to offer.
 Bali is is an island providence of Indonesia and over 80% of the population are Hindu.
-In this Bali travel guide, you will learn where find beautiful temples, practical information and detailed guides for visiting cities around Bali.
+In this Bali travel guide, you will learn where to find beautiful temples, practical information, and detailed guides for visiting cities around Bali.

 From lush jungles, volcanic mountain landscapes, and pristine beaches, you might find yourself never wanting to leave.
 On top of that, Balinese culture has so much to offer.

 What to Expect When Traveling to Bali

-Language: Indonesian, Balinese, English and widely spoken, making it easy for tourist to communicate.
+Language: Indonesian, Balinese, English, and widely spoken, making it easy for tourists to communicate.